Nifty Jan futures trade at premium

-The NSE's India VIX, a gauge of market's expectation of volatility over the near term, lost 1.8% to 20.615.
+The NSE's India VIX, a gauge of market's expectation of volatility over the near term, rose 0.97% to 20.815.

-Bharti Airtel, Tata Steel and RIL were the top traded stock futures contracts in F&O segment for January expiry.
+Infosys, RIL and TCS were the top traded stock futures contracts in F&O segment for January expiry.

 The January 2020 F&O contracts will expire on 28 January 2020.